What is a web3 wallet and which one is best for me?

 Custodial Wallets

-A custodial wallet is a type of web3 wallet in which a third-party, such as an exchange, holds and controls the private keys on behalf of the user.
-This means that the user does not have full control over their funds and the third-party, such as the exchange, has access to them.
+custodial wallet is a type of web3 wallet in which a third-party, such as an exchange, holds and controls the private keys on behalf of the user.
+This means that the user does not have full control over their funds.
+The third-party, such as the exchange, retains the full rights to the account.
 This also means that the user is not solely responsible for the security of their funds, but also the third party.
-In contrast, a non-custodial wallet is one in which the user holds the private keys and has full control over their funds.
-Examples of custodial wallets include many exchanges that allow buying, selling or trading cryptocurrencies, or some online and mobile wallets that are offered by a specific company or organization.

 Email Wallets